-Oklahoma shooting leaves 6 dead, including 5 children: police
+Oklahoma shooting leaves 6 dead, including 5 'small children': police

 Police have alleged suspect in custody

-Six people died, including five children, and a second adult is clinging to life on Tuesday morning after a gunman opened fire at an Oklahoma home, according to police and a report.
+Six people died, including five "small children," and a second adult is clinging to life on Tuesday morning after a gunman opened fire at an Oklahoma home, according to police and a report.

 The Muskogee Police Department received a 911 call at approximately 1:30 a.m. for a report of multiple people shot at a home on Indiana Street in the Oklahoma city, which is located roughly 45 miles southeast of Tulsa, local FOX23 News reported.